bjt-user/Linux/kdenlive.md

 #### keyboard shortcuts

 ctrl + pos1 - go to beginning of the timeline \
-ctrl + enter - render project
+ctrl + enter - render project\
+shift + drag a rectangle with left mouse - to select multiple clips

 #### enable proxy clips